0x80/isolate-package/README.md

   lockfile using Node 18.
 - Exclude the lockfile from deployment by setting `"excludeLockfile": false` in your isolate.config.json file.

-I hope we can eventually figure out what is causing this, but more investigation is required.

 ### PNPM Lockfiles disabled for now